Wednesday, 21 May 2014

 Needless to say, things don't quite go to plan.
 Terry's hands are broken when Dominguez slams a door on them.
 Although if you look carefully it's obvious that the “hands” caught in the door are a pair of fakes held by actor Wally Cox.

+In the end, Briggs himself has to steal the bombs, getting both himself and the real General Dominguez (also played by Landau) into the vault and then forcing the General to reveal the codes to disarm the warheads.
 This episode sets up the series format, one it would rarely stray from.
 The main cast (including still-a-guest-star Landau) acquit themselves well stepping straight into their characters.
 Landau, in particular, excels in his dual role and the amount of screen time he gets in this episode could lead one to believe that he was the series lead.
+So, a routine Mission Impossible episode, but a good start.
+So good, that many later episodes would mimic it.

 I've seen that face before: Guest star Wally Cox, playing Terry Targo, made guest appearances in numerous TV shows in the 1950s and 1960s but is probably best known to American audiences for his starring roles as Mr Peepers and Hiram Holliday, as well as his regular appearances on quiz show Hollywood Squares.